coderefinery/documentation/content/06-gh-pages.md

----
-layout: episode
-title: Hosting websites/homepages on GitHub Pages
+# Hosting websites/homepages on GitHub Pages
-teaching: 0
-exercises: 20

 questions:
   - How to serve a website/homepage using GitHub
 ---